-The original Amiron from 2017 is an open-back 250Ω wired headphone, aimed primarily for the desktop amp audiophile.
+The original Amiron from 2017 is an open-back 250Ω wired headphone, aimed primarily at the desktop amp audiophile.
 This is in contrast to the 32Ω closed-back wireless Amiron aimed at the mobile user.

 Naturally, the key difference is the BT capability of the Amiron Wireless and its plethora of useful command functions for both audio and smartphone services.
 However, when both are wired you get a better sense of what each is capable of doing.